Power Outage FAQs

 While waiting for power to be restored, switch off all electrical appliances and lights – except for one light that our crews can see from the street.
 That will tell us when things are back to normal, and help prevent a power surge when the neighborhood is back on-line.

 We can't say for sure – every situation is different.
 But you can get an estimate by going to smud.org/outages and finding your location on our outage map.
-The map is updated every five minutes, and gives an approximate restoration time for each separate outage, if one is available.
+The map is updated frequently, and gives an approximate restoration time for each separate outage, if one is available.

 Keep in mind that even in your own neighborhood, some homes may come back on-line before others.
-Streets may have several circuits, with one each serving different groups of homes.
-So power is often restored one group of homes at a time, rather than all homes at once.
+Homes on the same block may receive power from different sources, which may result in your neighbors being reconnected before you.
+Power is often restored in small group of homes at a time, rather than all homes at once.

 If there's no power at all in your home, the problem could be at the service panel (breaker box) attached to the outside of your home.
 Resetting the breakers may be all you need to do.
 (Caution: If you're not comfortable working with breakers and switches, play it safe.
-Call an electrician to help you.)
+Call an electrician to help you - service fees may apply.)

 Steps to reset your breakers: